-The cyberpunk genre is in vogue right now with the recent release of Altered Carbon and the incoming release of CD Projekt Red’s Cyberpunk 2077.
+The cyberpunk genre is in vogue right now with the recent release of Altered Carbon and the upcoming release of CD Projekt Red’s Cyberpunk 2077.
 With a combination of advanced artificial intelligence, cybernetics, lowlife and high tech, there’s a lot to love about this subgenre of science fiction.

 5. Deus Ex: Mankind Divided